Emkay27/Emkay27/README.md

 - 👋 Hi, I’m Kgatliso Mkhwanazi
 - 👀 I’m interested in ...
-Software Engineering, Software Development, Game Design, Data Science and more.
+Data Science, Machine Learning, Software Development and more.
 - 🌱 I’m currently learning ...
 SQL and Relational Databases 101 offered by IBM and Machine Learning with Python also offered by IBM.
 - 💞️ I’m looking to collaborate on ...
 Projects
 - 📫 How to reach me ... ace27mk@gmail.com